saimonn/techlunch-ssh/README.md

     ~.

-use full when, for example, the remote instance have just been shutdown while you where connected, and your terminal seems stuck
+usefull when, for example, the remote instance have just been shutdown while you where connected, and your terminal seems stuck

 Tunnels